GSurf: Learning Signed Distance Fields from Splatting Opaque Gaussians for High-quality 3D Reconstruction

-Putting it all together, the SDF loss is defined as:
+Combining all terms, the total SDF loss is defined as:

-\subsection{Gaussian regularization}
+\subsection{Gaussian Regularization}

-As mentioned previously, the color loss alone is insufficient to constrain Gaussian primitives to the object's surface, as semi-transparent Gaussians, which are off the surface, also contribute to splatting.
-To ensure that all Gaussian centroids are correctly positioned on the surface--a key requirement in learning the SDF that accurately represents surface geometry--we introduce a penalty for Gaussian primitives with low opacities.
+As previously discussed, the color loss alone is insufficient to constrain Gaussian primitives to the object surface, since semi-transparent Gaussians located off-surface can still contribute to rendering.
+To ensure that all Gaussian centroids align with the object surface, which is crucial for learning an accurate SDF, we introduce a regularization term that penalizes low-opacity Gaussians.

-In this paper, we focus on opaque objects, and thus we aim for the Gaussians to be as opaque as possible.
-To achieve this, we introduce a loss function that regularizes the opacity of the Gaussians to converge to either 0 or 1, using an entropy-based approach: